The OECD Guidelines

 OECD Responsible Business Conduct in the Finance Sector Project

-The OECD’s Proactive Agenda Project on Responsible Business Conduct (RBC) in the Finance Sector is a multi-stakeholder project which aims to elaborate practical and relevant approaches for the finance sector to implement the OECD Guidelines.
-BankTrack has served as an Advisory Group member of the project since its initiation in 2015.
-We expect the project to be influential in setting expectations for how the finance sector should approach managing the human rights and environmental impacts of its finance.
+The OECD’s Proactive Agenda Project on Responsible Business Conduct (RBC) in the Finance Sector was a multi-stakeholder project running from 2015 to 2022 which elaborated guidance for the finance sector on implementation of the OECD Guidelines.
+BankTrack served as an Advisory Group member to the project, providing input and comments on all three papers.

 Phase one of the project delivered a guidance document on ‘Responsible business conduct for institutional investors’ in March 2017.
 Important things to note regarding this guidance are: